 Note: A user is classed as fraudulent when we have technical data proving that he/she has cheated in an Easypromos promotion.
 Cheating could include using IP changing software, purchasing votes online or attempting to use robots to automatize contest entries.
 Users who participate legitimately in a large number of contests are not classed as fraudulent.

-3. In Editor > Pages > Entry form > Options you can find other configurations to control fraud among participants.
+3. In Premium and White Label promotions, in Editor > Pages > Entry form > Options you can find other configurations to control fraud among participants.
 We explain more below.

 1. Prevent blacklisted users from entering.
 Each Easypromos administrator can create a blacklist of users which can be updated and expanded as more contests are organized.
 The blacklist saves the data of Facebook users (FBUID and email), email users, Twitter users and Instagram users.